rethinkdb/rethinkdb-rs/api/javascript/writing-data/replace.md

 The optional arguments are:

 - `durability`: possible values are `hard` and `soft`.
-It will override the table or query's default durability setting.
+It will override the table or query's durability setting (set in [run](../run)).
-- `returnVals`: when set to `true` and in case of a single update, the updated row will be returned.
+- `returnVals`: if set to `true` and in case of a single replace, the replaced document will be returned.
-- `nonAtomic`: set to `true` if you want to perform non-atomic updates.
+- `nonAtomic`: set to `true` if you want to perform non-atomic replaces (replaces that require to fetch data from another document).

 Replace returns an object that contains the following attributes: